Pasqual Verkamp

-Pasqual Verkamp (born 13 October 1997) is a German professional footballer who plays as a winger for Regionalliga Nordost club Lokomotive Leipzig.
+Pasqual Verkamp (Thai: พัสคัล แฟร์คัมพ์; born 13 October 1997) is a German professional footballer who plays as a winger for Thai League 1 club BG Pathum United.

 Career

 Verkamp is a former youth academy player of Bayern Alzenau and Darmstadt 98.
 He started his senior career with Rot-Weiß Darmstadt in German fifth division Hessenliga during 2016–17 season.

 On 22 August 2020, Verkamp scored two goals for Carl Zeiss Jena in their 8–2 Thuringian Cup final win against Martinroda.
 On 30 June 2021, newly promoted 3.
 Liga club Viktoria Berlin announced the signing of Verkamp on a two-year deal.

 On 15 June 2022, Verkamp returned to Carl Zeiss Jena by signing a two-year contract.
 In May 2024, he joined 1.
 FC Lokomotive Leipzig on a two-year contract.

 Personal life

 Verkamp was born in Germany to a Thai father and a German mother.